Manipulating Objects and Surroundings

 Tanks need to interact with their environment in many ways.
 For this purpose, they have various means of manipulating objects and vehicles, as well as perceiving their surroundings.
 This part explains the standard devices and methods for interaction with anything that isn’t a vehicle.

 SENSESA tank has the following senses: Sight, Hearing, Touch, and Smell.
 Tanks cannot taste (despite what some of them claim).
 Every tank can use these senses anytime – in fact, they are using them most of the time, unless one of their senses is damaged or otherwise interfered with.
-Using these senses never requires an interaction check, but using them purposefully takes a certain amount of time, and thus checks using senses are treated as an interaction in combat situations anyway.
-This doesn’t apply to just using them normally.
+Using these senses passively never requires an interaction check, but using them purposefully takes a certain amount of time, and thus checks using senses are treated as an interaction in combat situations anyway.
+This doesn’t apply to just using them passively.

 Since using your senses actively is a conscious decision, you have to tell your MM when you want to use them purposefully.
 They will decide whether a check is required and what the difficulty for the check for the kind of action you want to take is.